Summary

 Financial Capacity Requirements and the 2x Rule

-Under Article 58(3) of Directive 2014/24/EU, minimum annual turnover requirements cannot exceed twice the estimated annual contract value unless the contracting authority provides specific justification.
-This "2x rule" provides a concrete legal basis to challenge disproportionate financial requirements.
+Article 58(3) of Directive 2014/24/EU prohibits minimum annual turnover requirements that exceed twice the estimated annual contract value unless the contracting authority provides specific written justification.
+This is not a guideline — it is a hard legal ceiling.

 Always check the proportionality of financial requirements before deciding not to bid.
-Many SMEs self-exclude from contracts where they would actually qualify.
+Many SMEs self-exclude from contracts where they would actually qualify — the EC 2023 SME procurement report identified over-demanding financial thresholds as the single most cited barrier to SME participation in above-threshold procurement.

 Consortia and Joint Bidding